 The co-signer comes to the office, fills out and signs the paperwork, and pays us the $150.
 We give her the bond, she goes to the jail, pays the posting fee of $15 and the accused is released.

 The bonded person is then brought to our office so we can get their information, and we let them know that they need to check in with us by phone on a weekly basis which takes only about 30 seconds.
 We let the bonded person know how to find out about their court date, and we remind them when they call in, to check on it which they’ll do until the court case is done.
 We’ll also give the bonded person a courtesy call when they get a court date, but it is the bonded person’s responsibility to know their court date, and to be there on time.

-When the court case is resolved, we’ll with them well, and then we’ll receive our money back from the county.
-You don’t receive your original charge back of $150, as that’s our fee.
+When the court case is resolved, we’ll wish them well.
+We will receive our money back from the county.
+The $150 paid by the consigner to secure your release is our fee.